William Laws More

 Office: Withers Hall 248

-William Laws, a first-year PhD student in Public History, was born and raised in Durham, NC.
+William Laws, a second-year PhD student in Public History, was born and raised in Durham, NC.
 After graduating from Riverside High School in 2002, he attended East Carolina University, earning a BA in History.
 From there, he gained work experience as a Historic Interpreter at Bennett Place State Historic Site and began his career as an educator in 2006, teaching at Riverside High School and Carrington Middle School from 2006-2015.

 William joined the History Department at North Carolina Central University in the Fall of 2015 in pursuit of an MA in History.
 Under the direction of Dr. Charles Johnson, he wrote a thesis entitled, “The Rich Man’s Memory that the Poor Man Buys: Analysis of Confederate Monuments in the Piedmont Region of North Carolina, 1868-1914.”
 He finished his MA in the Spring of 2017, concentrating in Public History with a minor in Public Administration